Countries with No Property Taxes Where You REALLY Own Your Home

-Here at Nomad Capitalist, we frequently discuss the idea that governments thrive on taxing the ‘evil rich’ so it seems the spirit of Mills lives on when it comes to modern-day property taxes.
+Here at Nomad Capitalist, we frequently discuss the idea that governments thrive on taxing the ‘evil rich,’ so it seems the spirit of Mill lives on when it comes to modern-day property taxes.

-Such conversations inevitably raise the question of whether property taxes stifle investment in real estate or are justified in giving the government its slice of the cake.
+Such conversations inevitably raise the issue of whether property taxes stifle investment in real estate or are justified in giving the government its slice of the cake.

-Property taxes are not universal, and at Nomad Capitalist, we believe that high-net-worth individuals and nomadic entrepreneurs are entirely justified in looking beyond their borders to find countries that offer something better.
+Property taxes are not universal.
+So, we believe that high-net-worth individuals and nomadic entrepreneurs are entirely justified in looking beyond their borders to find countries that offer something better.

 If you’re in that camp, you’ll be interested in learning which countries welcome people who want to internationalise their lives without paying high property taxes.

 After a good harvest, the local tax collector would happily take his piece of the action.
-Since tax assessors and tax collectors were normally one and the same, landowners had little choice but to hand over part of their hard-earned bounty to the authorities.
+Since tax assessors and tax collectors were normally one and the same, landowners had little choice but to hand over part of their hard-earned bounty.

 That’s right – the government was so ‘good’ at collecting taxes that people feared they might even reach them beyond the grave.